Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

 \subsubsection{Good median orders}

 We now define a special kind of median order of tournaments, along the lines of Ghazal~\cite{ghazal2015remark}.
 Given a partition $\mathcal{I} = \{I_1, I_2,\ldots, I_r\}$ of $V(T)$ such that each $I_i$, $1\leq i\leq r$, is a module in $T$, we say that a median order of $T$ is a \emph{good median order with respect to $\mathcal{I}$} if for each $i\in\{1,2,\ldots,r\}$, the vertices of $I_i$ appear consecutively in it (note that this is slightly different from the ``good median orders'' defined by Ghazal~\cite{ghazal2015remark}).
-Ghazal notes the following property of good median orders (refer to Appendix~\ref{sec:omitted} for a proof).
+The following lemma is implicit in the work of Ghazal (the interested reader may refer to the Appendix for a proof).

-\begin{lemma}[\cite{ghazal2015remark}] Let $\mathcal{I} = \{I_1, I_2,\ldots, I_r\}$ be a partition of the vertex set of a tournament $T$ into modules and let $L$ be a median order of $T$.
+\begin{lemma} Let $\mathcal{I} = \{I_1, I_2,\ldots, I_r\}$ be a partition of the vertex set of a tournament $T$ into modules and let $L$ be a median order of $T$.
 Then there is a good median order $L'$ of $T$ with respect to $\mathcal{I}$ such that $L$ and $L'$ have the same feed vertex. \end{lemma}